 Spring, summer, winter and fall.
 Every season brings an ever-changing variety of birds—if you have bird feeders in place.
-What better way can there be to enjoy the beauty and songs of your ever changing flock than with feeders you have crafted yourself from recycled materials?
+What better way can there be to enjoy the beauty and songs of your ever-changing flock than with feeders you have crafted yourself from recycled materials?

 Helping Out Our Flying Friends

 Birds will continue to visit your feeders as long as the food supply remains constant.
 Winter resources are often low so that many birds come to rely on feeders for optimum winter survival.
 Spring time means breeding time.
-Bird activity levels are optimized and they require extra nourishment to maintain the energy levels necessary for courtship rituals, nest building and rearing of young.
+Bird activity levels are optimized, and they require extra nourishment to maintain the energy levels necessary for courtship rituals, nest building and rearing of young.

-As well, as plants and insect life have not quite reached abundant levels in early spring, bird feeders are a welcome source of added nourishment.
+As plants and insect life have not quite reached abundant levels in early spring, bird feeders are a welcome source of added nourishment.
 A hot summer can mean lower food resources for the now growing bird families, and migrating birds can gain extra energy at your feeder in the fall before their long trip south.
 Be aware, however, especially in winter birds come to depend on your feeders for food.
 If you cannot be sure you can maintain the feeders regularly, please do not start them in the winter!

 The Joy of Bird Watching